Running Applications in Production

 A Station is your virtual space that runs your apps.
 Each Instance needs to have a station set up in order to run.
 Stations are meant to imitate real-life stations on the process floor, so that you can have a production-ready environment to use your apps.

-Overview of the Station Page
+Station Page

 The station page gives you information associated with the app assigned to a station.
 It looks like the following: